From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Introduction

 The first goal of this paper is to extend the study by \citet{gatheral2010zero} in two directions.
 First, we use a more realistic limit order book model, namely the Queue-Reactive (QR) model by \citet{huang2015simulating}.
 Under this model, the arrival rates of orders depend on the state of the limit order book.
 This implicitly introduces auto- and cross-correlations of the book components, thereby generating more realistic dynamics for the price process at high-frequencies.
-Second, we compare not only the performance of a number of estimators of the integrated volatility (expanding the collection of estimators considered in the study by \citet{gatheral2010zero}), but also that of different estimators of the spot volatility.
+Secondly, we compare not only the performance of a number of estimators of the integrated volatility (expanding the collection of estimators considered in the study by \citet{gatheral2010zero}), but also that of different estimators of the spot volatility.
 To make our comparison meaningful for applications, the performance of the estimators is evaluated in terms of the optimization of the bias and the mean-squared-error via the feasible selection of the tuning parameters involved in their implementation.
 Note that, following \citet{gatheral2010zero}, we consider three alternative price series for the estimation: the mid-price, that is, the average between the best bid and best ask quotes; the micro-price, i.e., the volume-weighted average of the best bid and best ask quotes; the trade price, namely the price at which a market order is executed.

-For what concerns the integrated variance, we find that the pre-averaging estimator by \citet{jacod2009microstructure} provides the best performance in terms of bias minimization.
+For what concerns the integrated variance, we find that the pre-averaging estimator by \citet{jacod2009microstructure} is favorable in terms of bias minimization.
 Instead, when looking at the optimization of the mean squared error, the situation appears to be more nuanced.
-Indeed, the alternation estimator by \citet{large2011estimating} offers the best relative performance in the case of trade prices, while the recently-proposed unified volatility estimator by \citet{li2018unified} yields the best relative accuracy when the micro-price or the mid-price series are considered.
-Instead, for what concerns the spot variance, the Fourier estimator provides the relative best performance for the three series of mid-price, micro-price and trade-price, both in terms of bias and mean-squared-error optimization.
+Indeed, the Fourier estimator by \citet{malliavin2009fourier} obtains the best average ranking across the considered price series (mid-, micro- and trade- prices) without actually achieving the best ranking for any of these individual series.
+The best rankings are instead achieved by the unified volatility estimator by \citet{li2018unified} (for mid- and micro-prices) and by the alternation estimator by \citet{large2011estimating} (for trade-prices).
+Instead, for what concerns the spot variance, the Fourier estimator provides the relative best performance for the three prices series, both in terms of bias and mean-squared-error optimization.

 The second goal of the paper is to study the impact of the availability of efficient volatility estimates on optimal execution.
 Specifically, we investigate, via simulations of the QR model, how the use of different volatility estimators affects the inference of the variance of the cost of the execution strategy.
 To do so, we consider the instance where the trader is set to execute a volume-weighted average price (VWAP) strategy and assumes that market impact is described by the Almgren and Chriss (\citet{almgren2001optimal}) model.
 We compare the empirical variance of the implementation shortfall of the simulated executions with the corresponding model-based prediction, evaluated with different spot volatility estimators.
 As a result, we find that the estimator that yields the optimal performance in terms of bias and mean-squared-error optimization, namely the Fourier estimator, also gives the optimal forecast of the cost variance.
 More generally, our results suggest that the choice of the spot estimator is not irrelevant, as it may lead to significantly different forecasts of the variance of the implementation shortfall.